HolyDoggo01/SpaceshipBuild/README.md

 # Spaceship
 Indie FPS.
-Fly in asteroid-filled void on a spaceship, kill enemies and gain points!
+Fly in asteroid-filled void on a spaceship, kill enemies, earn money and unlock more and more ships and guns to destroy your enemies!